PiotrJustyna/drakon-renderer/README.md

 1. read serialized collection of `Icon`s & deserialize

-2. translate `Icon`s to a directed graph so they can be layed out on a cartesian plane

-3. validate Icons (only one title icon per diagram, correct numbers of dependencies, etc.) - sample input validation:
+2. validate Icons (only one title icon per diagram, correct numbers of dependencies, etc.) - sample validation:

     ```
     Input validation did not succeed for following reasons: